 - Alcohol interferes with the renin system, one of the hormone pathways in your kidneys.
 This can increase the release of angiotensin, which constricts blood vessels.
 It can also raise aldosterone, a hormone that regulates the amount of salt in your blood.
 This in turn increases the amount of liquid in your bloodstream.
 Constricted vessels, plus higher volume, means higher pressure.

-- Drinking can raise levels of cortisol, a hormone that regulates your body’s stress response.
-Cortisol raises your heart rate, contracts your blood vessels, and signals your liver to release sugar (mostly glucose) into the bloodstream.
+- Drinking may raise levels of cortisol in some situations.
+Cortisol is a hormone that regulates your body’s stress response.
+It raises your heart rate, contracts your blood vessels, and signals your liver to release sugar (mostly glucose) into the bloodstream.
 Each of these can also increase your blood pressure.

 Often, hypertension from alcohol is also influenced by other unhealthy habits, which may go along with excessive drinking.
 These risk factors include poorer nutrition, lack of exercise, and smoking.
 Chronic stress may also be a factor that causes both problem drinking and high blood pressure.

-Because of this, it’s not always easy to pinpoint whether alcohol is the exact cause of hypertension.
-But one thing is clear—drinking less can lower your chances.
+Because of this, it’s not always clear whether alcohol is the exact cause of hypertension.
+But it does seem that drinking less can lower your risk.

 Managing Hypertension from Alcohol Use

-If you have high blood pressure and you think alcohol might be a main cause, there are several things you can do to manage the condition.
+If you have high blood pressure and you think alcohol might be a primary cause, there are several things you can do to manage the condition.

 The first, of course, is to reduce how much you drink.
 Cutting back or quitting alcohol can reduce some of the pressure on your system.

 When cutting back on alcohol to manage hypertension, you should start by talking to your doctor about the best strategy.
 Consider what actions you can take to reduce overall stress in your life—whether that’s starting a mindfulness practice, shifting some priorities, or beginning therapy.
-It might also be best to quit or cut back gradually, to avoid putting your body through additional strain.
+It might also be best to taper off gradually, to avoid putting your body through additional strain.

 Aside from drinking less and reducing stress, there are some overall lifestyle changes that can help—regardless of why you have high blood pressure.
 These include being more physically active, quitting smoking, losing weight, and incorporating more fruits and vegetables into your diet.
 Reducing the amount of salt you consume is also especially important.

 Finally, in more extreme cases, there are medications that can help with hypertension.
-As always, talk to your doctor about the best way to manage your condition, and rebalance your system.
+As always, talk to your doctor about the best way to manage your condition.

 Help for Cutting Back on Alcohol